 For the full low down on why sugar is the worst food for acne, head over to this post here.

-how can a low carb diet clear acne?
+how can a low carb high fat diet clear acne?

 Acne sufferers need to keep their blood sugars as stable as possible to prevent spikes.
 When you eat anything that’s predominately carbohydrates, your blood sugar will spike.
 When these carbohydrates get digested, they cause the pancreas to produce more insulin and the insulin like growth factor (IGF-1) to help maintain the balance of blood glucose.